 Last year I managed to take photos of *most* of the process of butchering a deer.
 Butchering doesn’t include the hanging, skinning, gutting, that’s all done before and I’m usually at home with the boys while he does that.
 Mac has expressed interest in helping with it this coming fall which is neat as he’s always had a healthy fear of large animals, even when they’re dead.
-Continue reading Butchering the Front Quarters and Backstraps of a Deer
+Continue reading Butchering Deer: The Front Quarters and Backstraps

 Try this simple and delicious way to cook Pan-Fried Deer Heart.
 (Even if you don’t like other organs, the heart is delicious!)
 Continue reading Pan Fried Deer Heart